bivalves text index | photo index

 Family Anomiidae

 Where seen?
-This animal with a thin lustrous shell is commonly seen under stones on all our shores.
+Like shiny coins, this clam is sometimes seen under stones on our Northern shores.
+Sometimes also seen stuck to other hard shelled animals like Window pane shells (Placuna sp.).
 Shells of dead animals are also often washed ashore.

 If you look at the shell of a dead animal, the side that is stuck to the surface usually has a hole in it.
 The animal secretes byssus threads through this hole to stick to surface.
 Initially, this opening is a notch on the edge of the shell.
 But as the animal grows and secretes more shell material, the notch is surrounded and becomes a hole.